opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/identity_credential_v3.md

 * `status` - (Optional) Status of the access key to be changed to.
 The value can be `active` or `inactive`.

+* `pgp_key` - (Optional, String, ForceNew) Either a base-64 encoded PGP public key, or a keybase username in the form `keybase:some_person_that_exists`.
+Changing this creates a new resource.

 ## Attributes Reference

 The following attributes are exported: